- 1 Best Minimalist Sandals Reviews

 But there are a few advantages to this design, which includes a more natural walking or running experience.
 At the same time, minimalist sandals are not as bulky as they are made with just a few straps which hold the sole to the foot.

-How to Choose the Best Minimalist Sandals
+Best Minimalist Sandals Reviews

 From the thousands of possible options, I recommended these minimalist sandals for their combination of materials and simple designs.
 I still remember my first experience with minimalist sandals and how surprised I was to find so much comfort in such thin materials with just a few straps running over my feet.